f5devcentral/f5-agility-labs-dns/docs/class1/module3/lab3.rst

    gtm_add 203.0.113.7

-* When prompted use the password: "default"
+   When prompted use the password: "default"

    Select "y" to allow the bigip-ip to join the mesh.

 .. image:: /_static/class1/putty_gtm1.site2.png
-   :width: 800